trailheadapps/apex-recipes/force-app/main/default/staticresources/documentation/docs/docs/SOQLRecipes.md

 ### `querySingleObject()` → `list<Account>`

 Demonstrates the proper way to query accounts with SOQL keeping FLS and CRUD in account.
 Note: This method has a false-positive PMD warning.
-PMD isn't aware of the purpose or functionality of CanTheUser.* so it doesn't undersatnd that we are, in fact, checking for CRUD / FLS permissions prior to querying.
+PMD isn't aware of what WITH SECURITY_ENFORCED does, so it falsely thinks this code doesn't respect FLS/CRUD.

 #### Example
 ```java